- Oops!Something went wrong.Please try again later.

-It ended the quarter with cash and cash equivalents of $69.8 million and short-term investment securities of $69.2 million.
-Total shareholders’ equity was $689.8 million at the end of the reported quarter.
-The company had no debt, including nothing outstanding on its $225 million line of credit.
+Five Below ended the quarter with cash and cash equivalents of $268.8 million and short-term investment securities of $140.9 million.
+Total shareholders’ equity was $881.9 million as of Jan 30, 2021.

 How Have Estimates Been Moving Since Then?

-It turns out, fresh estimates flatlined during the past month.
-The consensus estimate has shifted -30.66% due to these changes.
+In the past month, investors have witnessed an upward trend in estimates review.
+The consensus estimate has shifted 67.4% due to these changes.

-At this time, Five Below has a poor Growth Score of F, however its Momentum Score is doing a lot better with a C. Charting a somewhat similar path, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+At this time, Five Below has a strong Growth Score of A, though it is lagging a bit on the Momentum Score front with a B. Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.